 DWS maintains clear and consistent processes to manage situations where employee conduct may not meet the high standards expected of the organization.
-There are a range of internally governed disciplinary actions DWS may take depending on the circumstances and local country regulations.
-The type of actions may include formal verbal warnings, written or final written warnings or more serious outcomes that may include compensation impacts and/or termination.
+There are a range of internally governed disciplinary actions DWS may take depending on the circumstances and local country regulations, ranging from formal warnings to more serious outcomes that may include compensation impacts and/or termination.